9 Wrong Ways to React in Case of an Emergency

 7. The Elevators

-In a case of predictable bad weather, the elevators are usually shut down to prevent any accidents.
+In the case of predictable bad weather, the elevators are usually shut down to prevent any accidents.

 If the elevator is still operating, avoid using it.
 The door may get stuck, or the fire on the lower floor may get to the floor of the elevator.
 Even overcrowding could happen if too many people try to use it at the same time.